uwacsp/cits5503/Labs/Lab1IntroSetup.md

-# Practical Worksheet 1 Version: 1.1 Date: 6/08/2018 Author: David Glance
+# Practical Worksheet 1 Version: 1.2

+Date: 30/07/2020 Author: David Glance

 ## Learning Objectives

 1. Register for an AWS account and explore the user interface
 1. Obtain API keys and secret
-1. Install VirtualBox and an Ubuntu 18.04 VM
+1. Install VirtualBox and an Ubuntu 20.04 LTS VM
-1. On the Ubuntu 18.04 instance
+1. On the Ubuntu 20.04 LTS instance
 1. Install AWS CLI on VM
 1. Install a virtual environment with Python 3.6
 1. Configure the AWSCLI environment with API details and default region